ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Plays Games: Yes
   - Place Where Usability Test was Taken: Keller 103
 - E
-  - Has Real Pet:
+  - Has Real Pet: Yes (5 birds)
-  - Exercises Regularly:
+  - Exercises Regularly: No
-  - Plays Games:
+  - Plays Games: No
-  - Place Where Usability Test was Taken:
+  - Place Where Usability Test was Taken: ICS Space

 ### Script
 - We are evaluating the usability of a excercise companion application to determine any fatal usability issues.